marcojakob/edu.makery/source/_posts/2012-11-20-javafx-tutorial-addressapp-3.markdown

 ### What's Next? ###
-In Tutorial Part IV (coming soon...) we might add some CSS styling or add a statistics chart.
+In [Tutorial Part IV](/blog/2012/11/26/javafx-tutorial-addressapp-4) we will add some CSS styling.

 ### Download ###
 [Source of Tutorial Part III](/downloads/javafx-addressapp/part-3/addressapp-part-3.zip) as Eclipse Project.